-We submit a report to the Audit Committee, which outlines the scope of the audit work and the work program implemented, as well as the findings of our work.
-We also disclose, where appropriate, the significant internal control weaknesses that we have identified with respect to the procedures relating to the preparation and treatment of accounting and financial information.
+We submit a report to the Audit Committee which includes in particular a description of the scope of the audit and the audit program implemented, as well as the results of our audit.
+We also report, if any, significant deficiencies in internal control regarding the accounting and financial reporting procedures that we have identified.

-Among the aspects disclosed in the report to the Audit Committee are the risks of material misstatement that we consider to have been the most significant for the audit of the consolidated financial statements for the year and which, therefore, constitute the key points of the audit.
-These points are described in this report.
+Our report to the Audit Committee includes the risks of material misstatement that, in our professional judgment, were of most significance in the audit of the consolidated financial statements of the current period and which are therefore the key audit matters, that we are required to describe in this report.

-We also provide the Audit Committee with the declaration set out in Article 6 of Regulation (EU) No 537-2014 confirming our independence within the meaning of the rules applicable in France as laid down in particular by Articles L. 822 -10 to L. 822-14 of the French Commercial Code and in the French Code of Ethics for Statutory Auditors.
-Where appropriate, we discuss with the Audit Committee the risks to our independence and the safeguards applied.
+We also provide the Audit Committee with the declaration provided for in Article 6 of Regulation (EU) N° 537/2014, confirming our independence within the meaning of the rules applicable in France such as they are set in particular by Articles L.822-10 to L.822-14 of the French Commercial Code and in the French Code of Ethics (code de déontologie) for statutory auditors.
+Where appropriate, we discuss with the Audit Committee the risks that may reasonably be thought to bear on our independence, and the related safeguards.